8 Signs You’re Ready to Run a Marathon!

 1. You’re running at least three times per week

 The marathon should not be taken lightly.
-In order to get ready for the marathon, you need to be running regularly, and make running a habit.
-The minimum amount of weekly mileage you should be running comfortably in training is the race the distance.
+In order to get ready for the marathon, you need to be running regularly and make running a habit.
+The minimum amount of weekly mileage you should be running comfortably in training is the race distance.

 If you can’t run 26 miles each week in training, you can’t expect to handle the full distance in a single run.
 Instead, you should keep building your training volume, responsibly.